dylan-lang/opendylan/documentation/library-reference/source/system/file-system.rst

       Repeatedly follows symbolic links starting with *file* until it finds a non-link file or directory, or a non-existent link target.

+.. class:: <microsoft-server-locator>
+   :sealed:
+   :abstract:

+   The abstract superclass of all servers using Microsoft protocols.

+   :superclasses: :class:`<server-locator>`

+   :seealso: :class:`<microsoft-unc-locator>`
+	     :class:`<microsoft-volume-locator>`

+.. class:: <microsoft-unc-locator>
+   :sealed:

+   A server located using Microsoft's Univeral Naming Convention, for example ``\\ComputerName\Share``

+   :superclasses: :class:`<microsoft-server-locator>`

+.. class:: <microsoft-volume-locator>
+   :sealed:

+   A server located using a volume name (drive letter) on a Microsoft system, for example ``C``.

+   :superclasses: :class:`<microsoft-server-locator>`

+.. class:: <microsoft-file-system-locator>
+   :abstract:

+   The abstract superclass of files and directories on Microsoft file systems.

+   :superclasses: :class:`<file-system-locator>`

+.. class:: <microsoft-directory-locator>

+   A directory on a Microsoft file system.

+   :superclasses: :class:`<microsoft-file-system-locator>`, :class:`<directory-locator>`

+   :slot locator-server: the server which holds this directory.

+.. class:: <microsoft-file-locator>

+   A file on a Microsoft file system.

+   :superclasses: :class:`<microsoft-file-system-locator>`, :class:`<file-locator>`

+   :slot locator-directory: the directory that holds this file.
+   :slot locator-base: the file name without extension.
+   :slot locator-extension: the file extension.

+.. constant:: <native-file-system-locator>

+   File system locator bound to the host system locator.

+   :description:

+     A native file system locator is specific to the host system it is running on.
+For example, if the host system is Posix, the file locator is bound to :class:`<posix-file-system-locator>`, and if the host system is Microsoft, it is bound to :class:`<microsoft-file-system-locator>`.

+   :seealso:

+     - :class:`<posix-file-system-locator>`
+     - :class:`<microsoft-file-system-locator>`

 .. type:: <pathname>